seladb/PcapPlusPlus/Examples/DnsSpoofing/README.md

 		-h|--help                              : Displays this help message and exits -l|--list                              : Print the list of available interfaces -i|--interface            INTERFACE    : The interface name or interface IP address to use.
 Use the -l switch to see all interfaces
-		-d|--spoof-dns-server     IP_ADDRESS   : The IPv4 address of the spoofed DNS server (all responses will be sent with this IP address)
+		-d|--spoof-dns-server     IP_ADDRESS   : The IP address of the spoofed DNS server.
+Supports both IPv4 and IPv6
-		-c|--client-ip            IP_ADDRESS   : Spoof only DNS requests coming from a specific IPv4 address
-		-o|--host-list  HOST1,HOST2,...,HOST_N : A comma-separated list of hosts to spoof.
+		                                         (all responses will be sent with this IP address) -c|--client-ip            IP_ADDRESS   : Spoof only DNS requests coming from a specific IP address -o|--host-list  HOST1,HOST2,...,HOST_N : A comma-separated list of hosts to spoof.
 If list is not given, all hosts will be spoofed.
 		                                         If an host contains '*' all sub-domains will be spoofed, for example: if '*.google.com' is given then 'mail.google.com', 'tools.google.com', etc. will be spoofed

 Limitations
 -----------